 Adequate output supply decoupling is mandatory for VDDOUT to reduce ripple and avoid oscillations.
 The best way to achieve this is to use two capacitors in parallel: one external 470 pF (or 1 nF) NPO capacitor should be connected between VDDOUT and GND as close to the chip as possible.
-One external 2.2 μ F (or 3.3 μ F) X7R capacitor should be connected between VDDOUT and GND.
+One external 2.2 μ F (or 3.3 μ F) X7R capacitor should be connected between VDDOUT and GND as a close to the chip as not GND.

 Adequate input supply decoupling is mandatory for VDDIN in order to improve startup stability and reduce source voltage drop.
 The input decoupling capacitor should be placed close to the chip.
-For example, two capacitors can be used in parallel: 100 nF NPO and $4.7 \, \mu F \, X7R$.
+For example, two capacitors can be used in parallel: 100 nF NPO and 4.7 μF X7R.